PartTimeHackerman/ProxyScraper/README.md

 ProxyScraper
 ===
-ProxyScraper is fairly simple public proxy scraper that allows following:
+ProxyScraper is fairly simple public proxy scraper that allows the following:
 - gathering sites that contain proxy,
 - scraping proxies from sites,
 - checking if proxy is working, what anonimity it's providing and with what speed it's working.